Call-for-Code-for-Racial-Justice/FairChange/readme.md

 <img width="700" alt="image" src="https://user-images.githubusercontent.com/22552553/94920315-fae38480-04ad-11eb-8f66-3c09d060e427.png">
 </p>

 We are team "Fair Change".
-The inspiration behind this starter kit comes from the lived experience of some of our team members who have been subject to unprovoked physical mistreatment, harassment, campaigns, and racial abuse from police officers or members of the public who intend to "weaponise" the police against Black individuals or communities.
+The inspiration behind this starter kit comes from the lived experience of some of our team members who have been subject to unprovoked physical mistreatment, harassment, campaigns, and racial abuse from police officers or members of the public who intend to "weaponise" the police against Black and minority individuals or communities.
 As we shared our experiences, it became evident to our diverse team residing in both the UK and US that the mistreatment of Black communities by the police is widespread.

 At the same time, we recognized this is a very complex issue.
 The job of police officers who genuinely want to serve and protect the community can inherently be made more difficult based on their peers' actions.
-This overall can diminish the trust between the police force and the public.
+This can diminish the overall trust between the police force and the public.

 This starter kit aims to create a solution that could aid in the avoidance and de-escalation of incidents and provide visibility and opportunities for long-term education for reform.

 At a high level the Fair Change starter kit can :
-  - Enable members of the public to record incidents through a moble app in a quick, near real time and safe manner
+  - Enable members of the public to record incidents through a mobile app in a quick, near real time and safe manner
   - Capture data such as geo-location, timestamp, incident description, video and audio recordings and potential details such as officer ID numbers
   - Save and Map data on a web application for reporting and future AI analysis (AI is a roadmap item at this stage)